 In prior years, performance bonuses were awarded based on the Company's Employee Short-Term and Long-Term Incentive Program (the "Program"), which was adopted for executives and employees of the Company.
 The Program is a performance-based program and was adopted in recognition of the importance of aligning executive and employee interests with that of our stockholders.
 Our Program is designed to reward the efforts of our executives and employees and to be competitive in attracting and retaining them.
 There are two elements of the Program: (1) a short-term incentive in the form of cash bonuses and (2) a long-term incentive in the form of stock option grants.
 The cash bonus incentive is targeted to be up to 30% to 50% of the NEO's base salary as of the end of the applicable year.
 Half of each NEO's annual performance bonus is based upon achievement of the Company's documented performance objectives for the year and the other half is based upon achievement of individual performance objectives set for the year.
-The 2021 performance bonuses were paid in February 2022.
+The 2020 performance bonuses were paid in March 2021.

-Perfor nance Bonus Awarded Amount

-Name A mount As % of Base Salary
+Name Performance Bonus Amount Awarded Amount As % of Base Salary

-Joel Lewis \$ 250,000(1) 50%
+Joel Lewis \$ 75,000 (3) 45% (1)

-Pol F. Boudes, M.D. \$ 136,500 30%
+Pol F. Boudes, M.D. \$ 110,000 30% (2)

-Jack W. Callicutt \$ 90,630 30%
+Jack W. Callicutt \$ 85,000 28%

-(1) Pursuant to Mr. Lewis's Employment Agreement and Deferred Stock Unit Agreement, 20% of Mr. Lewis' bonus will be paid in cash and 80% will be paid in the form of deferred-stock units in accordance with the terms and subject to the provisions of the DSU Agreement
+- (1) Mr. Lewis joined the Company on September 2, 2020 and his bonus was prorated for his employment duration in 2020. - (2) Dr. Boudes the Company on March 2, 2020 and his bonus was prorated for his employment duration in 2020. - (3) Pursuant to Mr. Lewis's Employment Agreement and Deferred Stock Unit Agreement, 20% of Mr. Lewis' bonus will be paid in cash and 80% will be paid in the form of deferred-stock units in accordance with the terms and subject to the provisions of the DSU Agreement